|Founded||Founded in 1970 by Lil Rich in or near North Center Lincoln Park|

 The problem was by 1992 Chicago gangs no longer respected the Folk and People alliances and wars within the alliances were rampant, so in Chicago the Deuces still really had no allies especially since the Simon City Royals were their biggest enemy and also a part of the Folk Nation.
 Old friends of the Deuces became enemies such as the Gaylords and now the Stoned Freaks who had just joined the People Nation.

-The Spanish Cobras attempted to smooth over relations with fellow Folks in 1992 by taking Deuces into the territories of long time enemies.
+The Spanish Cobras attempted to smooth over relations with fellow Folks in the early months of 1992 by taking Deuces into the territories of long time enemies.
 The Cobras took Deuces to the Maniac Latin Disciples and the MLDs were not happy, however, the MLDs moved past it and made peace but only for a year until war resumed.
 The Cobras also brought the Deuces before the Simon City Royals but the Royals weren’t having it and soon Spanish Cobras were at war with the Royals later that year anyway.
 The Cobras also brought the Deuces to Paulina Barry Community hood and the PBCs threatened Cobras and Deuces to leave immediately and brandished a pistol.

 In the year 1992, after joining Insane Folks thanks to the Spanish Cobras, the Deuces became good allies with the Gangster Disciples in Aurora.
 Now the Deuces were hanging out with many more African American youths thanks to the ties with GDs, this accompanied by the release of the movie South Central brought more black recruits into the Deuce nation.
 The movie South Central featured a young 11 year old boy that had an imprisoned father that ended up in prison for murder.
 The gang the father was in was the “Deuces” and now his son wanted to join the gang.
 Anyway, it was said a lot of African American youths joined the Insane Deuces in Aurora in 1992 because of that movie.
 With this rise in youths joining because of a movie and having to embrace the new Folk Nation caused many older members to leave the organization to either retire or flip to Latin Kings.
 The Deuces that joined solely because of the movie turned out to be fake and either flipped to GDs or ended up being kicked out of the organization for being a nuisance while others would last a little longer.